rashmisrm/MorphoGenie/ImagePreProcessing/README.md

 *Multiple Cell Images*
 1. Use `CellPose_Batch.ipynb` for batch processing and generating masks.
 [Link](https://cellpose.readthedocs.io/en/latest/index.html)
 2. Run `CropSeg.m` to save cropped images in the `Cropped` folder.

-		 - Single Channel such as EMT saves the
+- Single-Channel Datasets (e.g., EMT): Processed images are saved in a single folder.
-		 - Multiple channels datasets (Cell Painting): Processed Images are saved in 5 different folders corresponding to 5 channels.
+- Multi-Channel Datasets (e.g., Cell Painting): Processed images are saved in separate folders for each channel (5 folders in total).
-		 - Each folder contains images of chnell names after a unique cell id.
-For example.
-Cell #1 whose organells are arranged in 5 channel is named as 1.png in all 5 channel folders.
+- Each folder contains images named after a unique cell ID, with the same ID used across all channels.
+For example, Cell #1's images would be named `1.png` in each of the 5 channel folders.

-e.
-Use matlab code to create individual cell images, centered and noise free provided separately for datasets.